-Deciding whether or not to report the crime to police may be very difficult for you.
-If you decide to go to the hospital, hospital staff will alert the police of your arrival.
-It is up to you if you would like to file a police report or to talk to a police officer.
-The detective will ask you if you would like a sexual assault counselor to assist you at the hospital.
+Deciding whether or not to report a crime to police may be difficult for you.
+If you decide to go to the hospital, by procedure hospital staff will alert the police of your arrival.
+It is up to you if you would like to file a police report or talk to a police officer.
+You will be asked if you would like a sexual assault counselor to assist you at the hospital.
 This counselor is trained to help you think through your options as well as answer any questions that you might have throughout the entire process.

 Until you decide whether or not to have evidence collected it is very important to remember that there are things that you should not do:

 • DO NOT shower or brush your teeth, if at all possible.

 • DO NOT go to the bathroom, if at all possible.